catty-halsey/catty-halsey.github.io/_posts/2024-11-8-Equivariant statistics.md

 L(\theta_1, \delta(X)) = L(g\theta_1, \delta(gX)) = L(g\theta_1, \tilde{g} \delta(X)).
 $$

 A decision rule or estimator $\delta(\cdot)$ is **equivariant with respect to transformation** $g$ if $\delta(gX) = g(\delta(X))$.
 Under the construction of an equivariant estimator and an invariant loss function with respect to transformation, the corresponding risk of such a decision or estimator is independent of $\theta$.
 Furthermore, given a collection of equivariant estimators and a fixed invariant loss function, we can find an equivariant estimator with the minimum risk among all equivariant estimators, known as the **UMER**.
 An example of a UMER is the Pitman estimator under quadratic loss.
+Before introducing any more detailis, we shall provide some intuition about the neccessity of equivariant estimator and inavriant loss function in making risk independent of parameter space.

+1. **Equivariant Estimator**: The idea behind the equivariant estimator is to ensure that the transformation of the data $X$ (via the operator $g$) and the estimator $\delta(X)$ behave in the same way across the entire parameter space.
+In other words, if you apply the transformation $g$ to the data, the structure of the estimator should transform consistently as well.
+This ensures that the estimator remains compatible with the parameter space $\theta$ and can be **compared** consistently across different parameter values.

+2. **Loss Function**: The loss function quantifies how much the estimator deviates from the true parameter value $\theta$.
+This step is essentially measuring the error between the estimator $\delta(X)$ and the true parameter $\theta$.
+The loss function essentially "subtracts" the true parameter from the estimator to determine how much deviation there is.

+3. **Invariant Loss Function**: The invariance of the loss function ensures that the way we measure the deviation between the estimator and the true parameter remains consistent, no matter which $\theta$ is involved.
+That is, if we apply a transformation $g$, the loss function remains the same (invariant) for both the transformed parameter $g\theta$ and the original parameter $\theta$.
+This invariance guarantees that **the measurement of the deviation is uniform** across all $\theta$, which makes the **risk** (expected loss) independent of $\theta$.

 First, we look at how to construct an **UMRE** estimator.